 The number one cause of a Moto-Massage jet not working is a clogged filter.
 Make sure your filter(s) have been cleaned within the last four weeks by soaking in Filter Clean (if applicable) and that the filter is not older than 18 months (unless it is a Tri-X filter).
 In this case you need to soak the filter if it has been more than three months, if less than three months, please run your filter through the rinse cycle on your dishwasher with NO DISHSOAP and NO DRYING CYCLE.

 A quick test to see if the spa filter is the cause: Turn the power off to the spa at the main breaker (for about 15 minutes) then take out the filter(s) from the hot tub.
 Make sure that nothing is floating in the spa that could get sucked into the filter area before you turn the breaker back on.
 Once power is returned, without the filter(s) in, see if the Moto-Massage jet begins operating properly.
 If that does not fix the issue please enter an online request here.

 The water source being used likely has very heavy metal content.
-When adding in Chlorine, Bromine, or Oxizider to the hot tub water when the metal content has not been resolved with result in either discolored water or a scum ring.
+When adding in Chlorine, Bromine, or Renew to the hot tub water when the metal content has not been resolved will result in either discolored water or a scum ring.
 This can be wiped away with a soft cloth.
 Using a Start Rite pre-filter may be necessary for each water change.
 This product can be accompanied by Leisure Time Metal Gon to sequester and remove metals from the water.
 We recommend rinsing your filter after using either product to rinse off any residual from the filter cartridge.

 First try “shocking” the water with Renew (remember to leave your hot tub cover open for at least 20 minutes while doing this).
 Re-test with a test strip to see if the level of chlorine has changed.